entropyxyz/entropy-docs/content/concepts/node-encryption-and-authentication.md

 ---
 title: "Node encryption and authentication"
+lead: "When sending messages to threshold signature servers on the Entropy network, you must authenticate and encrypt the messages.
+This page covers that process."
 ---

-When sending messages to threshold signature servers on the Entropy network, you must authenticate and encrypt the messages.

 The authentication process is simple: each node has a substrate account stored on the chain, referred to as a TSS account.